-2.1 Frequency, scheduling and timing
+2.1 Frequency, scheduling, timing and offsetting

-The timing and frequency of VM calls represents a balancing act for CCPs in terms of their need to collect VM and the liquidity impact for participants.
-The frequency, timing and predictability of a CCP's ITD VM calls (whether scheduled or issued on an ad hoc basis), particularly during periods of elevated volatility, can create additional liquidity demands on participants, which can be challenging to meet and potentially exacerbate stressed market conditions.
+While ITD margin calculations and collections should have a degree of predictability, the frequency, scheduling and timing of VM calls represent a balancing act for CCPs in terms of their need to collect VM and the liquidity impact for participants.
+At the outset, increasing the frequency of a CCP's ITD VM calls (whether scheduled or issued on an ad hoc basis), particularly during periods of elevated volatility, can create additional liquidity demands on participants, which can be challenging to meet and potentially exacerbate stressed market conditions.
+But frequent ITD margin calls can help CCPs meet their risk management needs, including mitigating counterparty credit risk in a timely manner.

+Likewise, scheduled ITD VM calls increase predictability and can foster participants' liquidity preparedness.
+But without the ability to issue unscheduled VM calls, uncovered exposures can build up for CCPs.
 There are also trade-offs when considering the amount of time a CCP gives its CMs to meet both scheduled and unscheduled ITD VM calls.
-In this case, the trade-off is between providing a longer notice period which reduces the operational challenges faced by participants, and the need to collect VM promptly, especially when markets move rapidly.
-Short turnaround windows can place stress on CMs and clients, especially those without prearranged and reliable funding arrangements for sourcing liquidity on a timely basis under stressed market conditions or across different time zones.
+While providing a longer notice period reduces participants' operational challenges, such as sourcing liquidity on a timely basis under stressed market conditions or across different time zones, it increases the exposure risk for CCPs, especially when markets move rapidly.14

-The PFMI and CCP resilience guidance acknowledge at a high level the importance of these trade-offs.
-On the need for ITD VM calls, Key Consideration 4 of PFMI Principle 6 states that "a CCP should mark participant positions to market and collect variation margin at least daily to limit the build-up of current exposures" and, further, that "a CCP should have the authority and operational capacity to make intraday margin calls and payments, both scheduled and unscheduled, to participants".
-However, paragraph 5.2.25 of the CCP resilience guidance notes that "[...] a CCP should take into account how these arrangements could have adverse implications for the liquidity positions of its participants and the relevant market [...].
-A CCP should take a holistic approach to structuring and applying its variation margin arrangements", adding in paragraph 5.2.26 that "[...] a CCP should give consideration to how its intraday variation margin arrangements interact with other components of its margin system and how it can [...] limit the potential for liquidity implications, adverse to its participants or their customers".
+The PFMI and CCP resilience guidance acknowledge at a high level the importance of these tradeoffs.
+On the need for ITD VM calls, Key Consideration 4 of PFMI Principle 6 states that "a CCP should mark participant positions to market and collect [VM] at least daily to limit the build-up of current exposures" and, further, that "a CCP should have the authority and operational capacity to make [ITD] margin calls and payments, both scheduled and unscheduled, to participants."
+However, paragraph 5.2.25 of the CCP resilience guidance notes that "a CCP should take into account how these arrangements could have adverse implications for the liquidity positions of its participants and the relevant market [...].
+A CCP should take a holistic approach to structuring and applying its [VM] arrangements", adding in paragraph 5.2.26 that "a CCP should give consideration to how its [ITD VM] arrangements interact with other components of its margin system and how it can [...] limit the potential for liquidity implications, adverse to its participants or their customers."

-Paragraph 5.2.26 also states that "a CCP should seek to increase the predictability of its variation margin calls and payments in order to enhance participants' operational readiness and financial capacity to make and receive such payments.
-For example, a CCP could use scheduled margin calculations and collections on an intraday basis, rather than relying on unscheduled calculations and collections".
-Paragraph 5.2.27 states that "[...] when determining the timing of the collection and payment of variation margin, a CCP should take into account the operational and liquidity implications for its participants".
+Paragraph 5.2.26 also states that "a CCP should seek to increase the predictability of its [VM] calls and payments in order to enhance participants' operational readiness and financial capacity to make and receive such payments.
+For example, a CCP could use scheduled margin calculations and collections on an intraday basis, rather than relying on unscheduled calculations and collections."
+Paragraph 5.2.27 states that, "when determining the timing of the collection and payment of variation margin, a CCP should take into account the operational and liquidity implications for its participants."